 2017 CSA Share Options and Details

 I recommend the full share if you’re feeding 4-6 people who like vegetables and fruit.
 Each week you will receive a Bushel of produce.
 You will use two 1/2 bushel baskets for your share because it’s easier to carry that way.
-The regular full share will consist of a large variety of vegetables, melons and herbs.
+The full share will consist of a large variety of vegetables, melons and herbs.
 You’ll receive a good number of watermelons and cantaloupe, we grow several different varieties.
-If you like a lot of fruit, consider the premium share, it’s worth it.
 You’ll also find a few different herbs that we grow each week.
 Our goal is 20 weeks and for the last 4 years this has not been a problem.
 We look to start around the third week in May.
-Cost is $535.00 (figures out to $26.70 Per Week) * as a member you will get a 25% discount on fruit and other specialty items you may want to purchase.
+Cost is $550.00 (figures out to $26.70 Per Week) * as a member you will get a 25% discount on fruit and other specialty items you may want to purchase.